o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 Let's add some textures to make our tree look more realistic!
 For the tree, we need 3 materials: one for the trunk, one for the branches, and one for the leaves.

 1. Open the Editor, and then the **Material Editor**.

 1. Choose **File** > **New** and, in the pop-up, choose **VegetationBending**, name the material `aspen_leaf.material`, and save it in the same folder you saved your previous material in, such as the `Materials` folder.

 1. On the right side in the **Inspector**, find **Base Color** and click on the file icon next to *Texture*.
 Choose `aspen_leaf_basecolora.tif`.

+   {{< note >}}
-   * The suffix `_basecolora` tells the engine to process the texture with a specific [*preset*](/docs/user-guide/assets/texture-settings/texture-presets).
+   The suffix `_basecolora` tells the engine to process the texture with a specific [*preset*](/docs/user-guide/assets/texture-settings/texture-presets).
 Appending a suffix to the name of a texture tells the engine to use the corresponding preset.
 In this case, we are using the `_basecolora` preset because this texture has the base color in the rgb channels and the opacity in the alpha channel.
+   {{< /note >}}

 1. Find **Opacity** and, for **Opacity Mode**, select `Cutout`.
 We need to set this to `Cutout` because the leaf texture has transparent parts.

 1. Under **General Settings**, enable **Double-sided**.
 This renders both sides of meshes.

 1. Save your leaf material.
-Now, we need to repeat with the branch and the trunk.
+We need to repeat with the branch and the trunk.
 Instead of making whole new materials, we can make the leaf material the parent of the branch and trunk materials so the properties stay constant for all 3.

    1. In the **Asset Browser** of the Material Editor, **right-click** `aspen_leaf.material`.
 Select **Create Child Material...** and save it as `aspen_bark_01.material` in the same folder as `aspen_leaf.material`.
 Find **Base Color** in the **Inspector** and choose `aspen_bark_01_basecolor.tif`.

    1. In the **Asset Browser** of the Material Editor, **right-click** `aspen_leaf.material`.
 Select **Create Child Material...** and save it as `aspen_bark_02.material` in the same folder as `aspen_leaf.material`.
 Find **Base Color** in the **Inspector** and choose `aspen_bark_02_basecolor.tif`.

+   {{< note >}}
    Notice how the other properties are the same as the leaf's!
 If you edit the parent material's properties after creating these child materials, it will automatically update the child materials' property values.
 This will be important later when we adjust the bending properties so all parts of the tree remain in sync while bending.
+   {{< /note >}}

 1. Save all 3 materials and exit the Material Editor.
 In the **Editor**, click on the tree entity (`Tree`).

 1. In the **Entity Inspector** on the right, find the **Material** component.
 Click the **X** to delete the **Default Material**.
 Under **Model Materials** > **AM_Aspen_Bark_01**, select `aspen_bark_01.material`.
 For **AM_Aspen_Bark_02**, select `aspen_bark_02.material`.
 For **AM_Aspen_Leaf**, select `aspen_leaf.material`.

-{{< image-width src="/images/atom-guide/vegetation-bending-tutorial/greytree.png" width="100%" alt="Tree added." >}}
+{{< image-width src="/images/atom-guide/vegetation-bending-tutorial/greytree.png" width="100%" alt="The tree in the Editor with new materials but with grey areas." >}}

 Great, the tree looks better!
 However, notice that there are still grey areas around the leaves -- look familiar?
 Recall that there was a grey area when we edited the forward pass, but not the depth pass.
 We need to add more passes!